tom42/agbpack/doc/HUFFMAN.md

 and the last 2 bytes of a serialized tree may be unused.

 Note that the GBA BIOS relies on the bitstream being word aligned.
-It processes the bitstream a word at a time.
+It reads the bitstream a word at a time.
 If the bitstream is misaligned, the decoder, running on an ARM CPU, will produce garbage.

 ### Format of internal nodes